Tiagopviana/iRacing-Spectator-Info/README.md

 Simhub overlay, for iRacing.

 Small overlay to add more info of the driver you are spectating.
--  Position in session (with total drivers)
+-  Position in session with total drivers (Base color will be the Class)
--  Best lap and differance to best
+-  Best lap and difference to best (Base color will be the Class)
 -  iRating
 -  Safety Rating
 -  Car Logo
 -  Club Logo
+The overlay will deactivate once you are driving and when you are spectating yourself.

 For this overlay to work, you need, in Simhub, to activate "Forced visible"